renewerner1/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Std. deviation of time of gravity acceleration in the X, Y and Z directions:

-            + timeGravityAccelerometerStandardDeviationX
+            + timeGravityAccelerometerStandardDevX
-            + timeGravityAccelerometerStandardDeviationY
+            + timeGravityAccelerometerStandardDevY
-            + timeGravityAccelerometerStandardDeviationZ
+            + timeGravityAccelerometerStandardDevZ

 Avg. body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions: